Patricio Garino

-Patricio Nicolas Garino Gullotta "Pato" (born May 17, 1993) is an Argentine professional basketball player who currently plays for Estudiantes of the LEB Oro.
+Patricio Nicolas Garino Gullotta "Pato" (born May 17, 1993) is an Argentine professional basketball player for Phoenix Hagen of the Basketball Bundesliga.
 He played college basketball for George Washington University.
-He also represents the senior Argentina national team.
+Garino represents the Argentine national team in international competitions.
 He is a 2.01 m tall shooting guard-small forward.

 Early career

 Garino played basketball, football, and swimming in Mar del Plata.
 In 16, he moved to the United States.
 At the recommendation of then head coach Kevin Sutton, Garino attended Montverde Academy.
 Garino lead the Eagles to a 23–4 overall record and a No. 9 ranking in the final ESPNHS Powerade Fab 50 in 2011–12.

 College career

 Following his high school coach, Garino spent four seasons at George Washington University.
 In his final season, he helped guide the Colonials to the 2016 NIT Championship and was named to the All-Tournament Team.
 He earned Atlantic 10 All-Defensive Team and the All-Conference Second Team honors after averaging 14.1 points, 4.2 rebounds, 1.5 assists, and 1.37 steals in 32.0 minutes while shooting .510 (203–398) from the field and .430 (58–135) from three-point range.
 He was named to the Atlantic 10 All-Defensive Team in each of his final three seasons.
 For his collegiate career, he averaged 12.0 points, 4.3 rebounds, 1.7 assists, and 1.71 steals in 30.1 minutes while shooting .508 (567–1,1167) from the field and .364 (102–280) from long range.
 He ranks third in school history on George Washington's career steals list (219) and is 11th all-time in scoring (1,536 points).
 Garino helped lead the team to the 2014 NCAA tournament and the championship of the 2016 NIT.